-- Although Eurozone concerns have subsided in 2013, Eurozone sovereign debt difficulties have not gone away and there are major concerns as to how these will be managed over the next few years as levels of government debt to GDP ratios, in some countries, continue to rise to levels that could result in a loss of investor confidence in the financial viability of such countries.
-Counterparty risks therefore remain elevated.
-This continues to suggest the use of higher quality counterparties for shorter time periods; - Investment returns are likely to remain relatively low during 2014/15 and beyond;

-- Borrowing interest rates have risen significantly during 2013 and are on a rising trend.
+- Greece: the general election on 25 January 2015 bought into power a political party, Syriza, which is anti EU and anti austerity.
+However, if this eventually results in Greece leaving the Euro, it is unlikely that this will directly destabilise the Eurozone as the EU has put in place adequate firewalls to contain the immediate fallout to just Greece.
+However, the indirect effects of the likely strenthening of anti EU and anti austerity political parties throughout the EU is much more difficult to quantify; - As for the Eurozone in general, concerns in respect of a major crisis subsided considerably in 2013.
+However, the downturn in growth and inflation during the second half of 2014 and worries over the Ukraine situation, Middle East and Ebola, have led to a resurgence of those concerns as risks increase that it could be heading into deflation and prolonged very weak growth.
+Sovereign debt difficulties have not gone away and major concerns could return in respect of individual countries that do not dynamically address fundamental issues of low growth, international uncompetitiveness and the need for overdue reforms of the economy (as Ireland has done).
+It is, therefore, possible over the next few years that levels of government debt to GDP ratios could continue to rise to levels that could result in a loss of investor confidence in the financial viability of such Counterparty risks therefore remain elevated.
+This countries. continues to suggest the use of higher quality counterparties for shorter time periods: - Investment returns are likely to remain relatively low during 2015/16 and beyond; - Borrowing interest rates have been volatile during 2014 as alternating bouts of good and bad news have promoted optimism, and then pessimism, in financial markets.
+The closing weeks of 2014 saw gilt yields dip to historically remarkably low levels after inflation plunged, a flight to quality from equities (especially in the oil sector), and from the debt and equities of oil producing emerging market countries, and an increase in the likelihood that the ECB will commence quantitative easing (purchase of EZ government debt) in early 2015.
 The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
-However, this needs to be carefully reviewed to avoid incurring even higher borrowing costs, which are now looming ever closer, where authorities will not be able to avoid new borrowing to finance new capital expenditure and/or to refinance maturing debt, in the near future; - There will remain a cost of carry to any new borrowing which causes an increase in investments as this will incur a revenue loss between borrowing costs and investment returns.
+However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in later times, when authorities will not be able to avoid new borrowing to finance new capital expenditure and/or to refinance maturing debt;

+• There will remain a cost of carry to any new borrowing which causes an increase in investments as this will incur a revenue loss between borrowing costs and investment returns.